-After receiving a Bachelor of Science degree from the University of Wisconsin-Madison in 2003, Julie moved to North Carolina where she worked with young children with fragile X syndrome and their families for three years.
-She graduated with a Master of Science in Occupational Therapy from East Carolina University.
+After receiving a Bachelor of Science degree from the University of Wisconsin-Madison in 2003, Julie moved to North Carolina where she worked with young children with Fragile X syndrome and their families for three years while pursuing a Master of Science in Occupational Therapy from East Carolina University.
 She has been working in pediatrics since 2010, and has gained specialized training in Therapeutic Listening, Interactive Metronome, functional vision, Beckman Oral/Motor assessment, CAN-EAT approach, sensory integration, Wilbarger Deep Pressure and Proprioceptive Technique, NDT handling, and CIMT.

 Megan earned her Bachelor of Science degree in Recreation and Parks Management with a concentration in Therapeutic Recreation at the University of North Carolina at Greensboro.
 She then received her Master of Science in Occupational Therapy from Shenandoah University in Virginia.
 She completed her fieldwork rotations in community mental health, community physical disabilities, inpatient rehabilitation, and a pediatric outpatient clinic.
 Through her pediatric rotations, she worked with children ages 1-16 with a range of diagnoses including autism, ADHD, sensory processing disorders, Down syndrome, developmental delays, anxiety, emotional disorders, and trauma.
 While in school, Megan enjoyed volunteering at Victory Junction which is a camp for children with serious medical conditions and disabilities.